-Awarded up to a maximum of 5 first-year full-time students with financial need being an essential criterion.
-Student must be working full-time at a partnering Christian camp for the summer leading up to their first academic year at Tyndale.
+Awarded up to a maximum of five full-time students with financial need being an essential criterion.
+Student must be working full-time at a partnering Christian camp for the summer leading up to their academic year at Tyndale.
 A supporting document confirming employment is required.